 Fellow Since 2006

-This profile was prepared when Catherine Watson was elected to the Ashoka Fellowship in 2006.
+This description of Catherine Watson's work was prepared when Catherine Watson was elected to the Ashoka Fellowship in 2006.

 Cathy Watson is helping adolescents and young adults to make important life choices by encouraging frank discussion and education about sexuality, HIV and Aids and other sexually transmitted diseases.
 She is revolutionizing behavior change communication and HIV and Aids education in Uganda through her numerous newspaper publications, radio shows and media outreach efforts.